Digital Citizenship

 The research on the impact of social media and the internet on young people is extensive and convincing.
 Impacts include but are not limited to: cyber bullying (1), vaping use (2), depression (3), physical activity (4), body image disorders (5), and social-emotional wellness (6).

-Common Sense Education pioneered Digital Citizenship Week ten years ago and has excellent resources for educators and parents including award winning lesson plans, a video about digital citizenship, and a family engagement toolkit.
+Common Sense Education pioneered Digital Citizenship Week over ten years ago and has excellent resources for educators and parents including award winning lesson plans, a video about digital citizenship, and a family engagement toolkit.

 Connect Safely provides in-depth guides for educators and parents on Education Technology, Social Media, and Creativity and Copyright.
 Topics include AR, VR, Metaverse, Gaming, Misinformation, Safety, and Cyber Bullying.